 Benefits of Honey aims to inspire its visitors and readers with the benefits of honey, the latest health buzzwords and issues today, operating on a strong belief that knowledge is power and can transform attitudes and habits related to health and diet and change lives for the better.
-The articles I write for Benefits of Honey are typically representations of my own impressions, thoughts, opinions on the topics from a myriad of sources which include conversations with friends, beekeepers, associates, salespeople, conversations and exchanges with honey enthusiasts, reading the papers, books, articles, previous research studies and my own experimenting with honey and its uses.
-Where significant sources from books or researches have contributed to the content, I will point them out specifically within the article.
+The articles written for Benefits of Honey are typically representations of the author's impressions, thoughts, opinions on health topics from a myriad of sources which include conversations with friends, beekeepers, associates, salespeople, conversations and exchanges with honey enthusiasts, reading the papers, books, articles, previous research studies and experimenting with honey and its uses.
+Whenever significant information from books or researches has contributed to the content of our article, the source would be specifically pointed out.

 Though amazing health benefits can be derived from the golden liquid, I am not suggesting it as a panacea to every ailment discussed in this website.
 While every care is taken to produce quality material in this website, responsibility for any action or lack of action remains with the reader concerned.
 The web site and author shall have neither liability nor responsibility to any person or entity with respect to any loss, damage, or injury caused or alleged to be caused directly or indirectly by the information contained in this web site.
 All pages and contents presented are intended for informational and educational purposes and should not be construed as professional medical diagnoses, advice or instruction, which can only be given by your personal health care provider.
 Benefits of Honey does not make any claims on the effectiveness of any folk remedies, nor do we officially endorse the use of alternative therapies over conventional medicine.
 You should never disregard medical advice or delay in seeking it because of something you have read here.